-If a collection account is being reported on your credit report, or you receive a phone call or written correspondence from a company called Capital Management Services, don’t ignore it.
+If a collection account is being reported on your credit report from a company called Capital Management Services, don’t ignore it.

 You’ll need to deal with Capital Management Services in some way that will satisfy the obligation and improve your credit score in the process.

 That’s a frequent response, particularly when consumers don’t believe they owe the money the agency claims they do.